 Explore the stunning grounds of the Grand Oaks Resort in Weirsdale on a carriage ride.
-Make sure to save time to explore the Carriage Museum afterward; it’s home to one of the world’s largest private collections of carriages and equine artifacts.

 Horse Country Carriage Company & Tours, situated the heart of Ocala’s horse country, promises to take you on a carriage ride brimming with facts and nostalgia.

 - Gulfstream Park, Hallandale Beach: Dedicated to providing world-class Thoroughbred racing and gaming entertainment, the park features poker, a casino, simulcasts, dining and more.

 - Hialeah Park Race Track, Hialeah: Lush landscaping and gardens define this historic, sprawling track, which features live Quarter Horse racing from late December to late February.
 It also offers a casino, simulcasts, poker, and entertainment of all sorts.